malierel/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 ### Quantifier in RegExp

 We can specify the length of the substring we look for in a text, using a curly bracket.
-Let us see, how ot use RegExp quantifiers.
+Let us see, how to use RegExp quantifiers.
 Imagine, we are interested in substring that their length are 4 characters

 ```js
 const txt = 'This regular expression example was made in December 6,  2019.'